withastro/contribute.docs.astro.build/src/content/docs/reference/code-samples.md

 ```
 ``````

+## Commmon Annotations

-These are the annotations you'll use most frequently in Astro docs:
+Following are the annotations you'll use most frequently in Astro docs.
+For a complete reference, please see [the Expressive Code documentation](https://github.com/expressive-code/expressive-code/blob/main/packages/astro-expressive-code/README.md).

 ### File Name as Title